gabenaghi/Project6-Vulkan-Flocking/README.md

 ####Describe a situation besides flip-flop buffers in which you may need multiple descriptor sets to fit one descriptor layout.

+Another scenario where you might need multiple descriptor sets with a single layout is if you have several data pools.
+For example, one might have several data pools from which he or she might want to draw data and, depending on the execution state, draw from any one of them.
+In this case, it is possible for them to define several descriptor sets and select whichever points to the data they deem necessary.

 ####What are some problems to keep in mind when using multiple Vulkan queues?

 ####What is one advantage of using compute commands that can share data with a rendering pipeline?